Sapphire Series

-The HART Sapphire Series is a state netball league featuring teams from Queensland.
+The Sapphire Series (also known as the Hart Sapphire Series under naming rights) is a state netball league featuring teams from Queensland.
 The league is organised by Netball Queensland.
 The current semi-professional league was first played for during the 2019 season.
 It replaced earlier state leagues organised by Netball Queensland as the top level netball competition in Queensland.
 On a national level, the HART Sapphire Series is effectively a third level league.
-Reserve teams compete the Ruby Series.
-Queensland Sapphires are the representative team of the HART Sapphire Series.
-They originally played as Queensland Fusion.
-In 2021 they were re-branded Queensland Sapphires after the HART Sapphire Series.
+Reserve teams compete in the Ruby Series.
+The Firebirds Futures are the representative team of the Sapphire Series.
+They originally played as Queensland Fusion, and then in 2021 were re-branded Queensland Sapphires after the Sapphire Series.

 History

 Earlier state leagues

 Between 2001 and 2018, Netball Queensland organised a series of state leagues.
 These included the Dairy Farmers Cup, the Holden Astra Cup, the Holden Cruze Cup, the Queensland Champions Cup and the Queensland State Netball League.

 2019

-In 2019 the founding members of the HART Sapphire Series included Bond University Bull Sharks, Brisbane North Cougars, Carina Leagues Club Tigers, Ipswich Jets, Moreton Bay/USC Thunder, Northern Rays and QUT Wildcats.
+In 2019 the founding members of the Sapphire Series included Bond University Bull Sharks, Brisbane North Cougars, Carina Leagues Club Tigers, Ipswich Jets, Moreton Bay/USC Thunder, Northern Rays and QUT Wildcats.
 The inaugural season began on 25 June 2019, with a match which saw Thunder defeat Bull Sharks 53–44.
 QUT Wildcats were the inaugural premiers after defeating Cougars 60–49 in the grand final.